-If high-end consignment clothing is your jam––not to mention locally-made, upcycled jewelry––hit Cosa Cura in Northwest Crossing.
-They’ve got great one-of-a-kind accessories made by local artists, plus vintage clothing and probably the perfect outfit for that holiday party you’re dreading.
+Love locally-made, upcycled jewelry and designer consignment clothing?
+Hit Cosa Cura in Northwest Crossing where they stock tons of unique accessories made by local artists, plus vintage clothing.
+I’m willing to bet they’ve even got the perfect outfit for that holiday party you’re dreading.

 Want to combine holiday shopping with some recycling of your own?
 The Bend Visitor Center stocks all sorts of locally-made goodies from candles to guide books to reusable water bottles.
 We’re also one of only two spots in Bend where you can recycle those pain-in-the-butt plastic can carriers so popular these days on beer, cider, and kombucha.
 Swing by with your reusable shopping bag filled with PakTech plastic, dump it in our bin, and leave with your bag full of great gifts.